 Once you identify what documents you need to project, you can store them in a waterproof container.
 This is a great fail-safe method for protecting on-site documents, but there are some considerations you must be aware of.

 The first is the type of container you use.
 Ensure it’s waterproof and not simply water resistant.
-“Water resistant” is not actually waterproof and can only provide protection for a short period of time.
+“Water resistant” is not actually waterproof and can provide protection for only a short period.
 You can typically find this information on the labels on the containers.

 Second, the location where you store your container is crucial.
 Store it somewhere accessible so you can carry it out easily.
 Avoid storing your container in hard-to-reach places or in basements in case of flooding.